 Whoever said travel is the worst part of your vacation has never been on one of the beautiful ferry rides offered by Caledonian MacBrayne.
-Gorgeous views of Machrie Bay and Broad Bay greet you as you make your way to the north and south shore of Arran.
+Gorgeous views of Machrie Bay and Brodick Bay greet you as you make your way to Arran’s north and south shore.

 Enjoy a splendid ride aboard public transport as you have never experienced before when you travel to the island of Arran.